-- Continue the examination - but the inspector concluded that he would then probably find the plan unsound;
+- Continue the examination - but the inspector concluded that he would then probably find the plan unsound.

 - Withdraw the plan.

-Following our application for a Judicial Review, we reached a resolution which saw the inspector's interim report quashed and removed from the proceedings.
-This allowed us to withdraw our plan before consulting and then submitting a new plan to be heard by a new inspector.
+In May 2015, we submitted a Judicial Review to the High Court.
+Following our application for a Judicial Review, we reached a resolution which saw the inspector's interim report quashed and removed from proceedings.
+This allowed us to withdraw our plan before consulting, and then submit a new plan to be heard by a new inspector.

 CDP Issues and Options 2016

 In June 2016 we consulted on the first stage of the new CDP.
 The Issues and Options document identified the issues and options relevant to the future planning of County Durham which will develop what will become the preferred option for moving the county forward.

 We ran a consultation on the Issues and Options document for 6 weeks from June 2016 to July 2016 asking questions such as:

 - What will make the area where you live better?